linslin/angular-odm/readme.md

 #### model.validate();

-Call validate manually.
-Will validate model attribute values by model definition.
+You can call validate manually.
+It will validate model attribute values depending on model attribute definition.
 Is automatically called before a database transaction.

 > {Boolean}